CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Click on dashboard, to view the details about your media streaming server.

-In this guide, you have learned how to install Jellyfin media server on CentOS / RHEL 8.
+In this guide, you have learned how to install Jellyfin on CentOS 8.